PhD students will complete Candidacy in Year 2 of the program* and participate in the mandatory Colloquia. Completion of Candidacy has several parts:

 Year 1, Term 2

-January 15: Meet with stream advisor to start the process of choosing a supervisor + committee.
-(The stream advisor can informally guide, recommend & facilitate connections, etc.)
+January: Start the process of choosing a supervisor + committee.
+(The stream advisor or the Associate Chair, Graduate can guide, recommend & facilitate connections, etc.)

 April 1: Supervisor + Committee selected (can be modified if necessary).